Franz-Josef-Danner/tracking/README.md

 ### Callbacks

 Custom scripts can run after the iterative detection finishes.
-Register a function with ``register_after_detect_callback`` before starting the operator:
+Starting from this version the addon automatically registers ``track_cycle.run`` as the default callback so bidirectional tracking happens right away.
+You can override this behaviour by registering your own function with ``register_after_detect_callback`` before starting the operator:

 ```python
 import tracking